Blik

 The UI work connected home discovery, service cards, provider sheets, wallet setup, and account states into one consistent mobile system.

-The home screen acts like a calm starting point.
+The home screen acts like a grounded starting point.

 Blik’s first job is orientation.
 The UI gives users a location anchor, clear service categories, and nearby recommendations before asking them to make a decision.